 Black labs: L'Orange and Frisky

-Dog vocals: Ellie (my retired GSD) and Reina (my sister's deceased GSD)
+Dog vocals: Ellie and Reina

 Laurel Creek Music Designs logo: